-- Running backwards (students must be taught to turn and run forward when fleeing) is not allowed. - Participants in a relay must have their own lane.
+- Students must not be blindfolded. - No running backwards (students must be taught to turn and run forward when fleeing). - Participants in a relay must have their own lane. - Be aware of increased risk with oversized apparel or with tying legs together.